Economics of Financial Markets and Intermediation

 BA L148 Financial Economics and Accounting,

-The objective of this course is to study the workings of the financial system, as constituted by financial contracts, securities, and markets as well financial intermediaries.
+The objective of this course is to study the workings of the financial system, as constituted by the financial contracts and securities that are traded in markets, devoting special attention to financial intermediaries.
 We will analyze the reasons why and how money and credit flows from savers to entrepreneurs to create value.

-Through a good understanding of the micro-structure of credit flows, students should get a better grasp of the macroeconomic consequences of regulation, monetary, and central bank balance sheet policies.
+- Through a good understanding of the micro-structure of credit flows, to get a better grasp of the macroeconomic consequences of regulation, monetary, and central bank balance sheet policies.
 The approach is resolutely analytical and a few simple mathematical models will be covered in class.

 No additional information available.